Studies in Additive Number Theory by Circles of Partition: The density of points on the circle of partition

-One could ever hope and dream of this strategy to work when we replace the set $\mathbb{R}$ of square-free integers with the set of prime numbers.
-There we would certainly ran into complete deadlock, since the prime in accordance with the prime number theorem have density zero.
-Any success in this regard could conceivably work by introducing some exotic forms of the notion of density of points and carefully choosing a subset of the integers that is somewhat dense among the set of integers and covers that primes.
-We propose a strategy somewhat akin to the above method for possibly getting a handle on the binary Goldbach conjecture and it's variants.
-Before that we state and prove a conditional theorem concerning the binary Goldbach conjecture.
+One may hope that this strategy works when we replace the set $\mathbb{R}$ of square-free integers with the set of prime numbers.
+In this situation, we are bound to have some difficulty, since the primes have a zero natural density in accordance with the prime number theorem.
+Any progress in this regard is manifestly possible when we introduce some exotic forms of the notion of density of points and carefully choose a subset of the integers that is somewhat dense among the set of integers that covers the primes.
+Here, we propose a strategy somewhat similar to the above method for possibly getting a handle on the binary Goldbach conjecture and its variants.
+In the interim, we state and prove a conditional theorem concerning the binary Goldbach conjecture.